 Designing homes to live and extending them to grow into

 Thinking of creating more space?
 We can provide calculations and structural drawings for your builder.
 Are you buying a house?
-We can undertake survey reports that are comprehensive and clear.
+We can undertake specialist survey reports that are comprehensive and clear.

 Has your property developed a defect?
 We can inspect and report on remediation required.